Skip to content

-Today I read Async Ruby is the future article about Async Ruby and the event loop.
-It gave a great overview of how Ruby's async gem uses Fibers and an event loop to handle I/O without blocking.
+Today, I read the article Async Ruby is the Future, which gave a great overview of how Ruby's async gem uses Fibers and an event loop to handle I/O without blocking.

-The article got me curious about how the operating system actually notifies the Ruby runtime when a Fiber is ready to resume.
+After reading it, I started wondering how the OS knows when a Fiber can resume.
 I dug deeper and learned about epoll_ctl / epoll_wait on Linux, and their macOS equivalent, kqueue and kevent.

-With some help from ChatGPT, I wrote a small C demo using kevent to wait for STDIN input asynchronously.
-It was a good exercise to understand how these lower-level primitives work under the hood.
+With some help from ChatGPT, I wrote a C program that uses kevent to wait for STDIN input asynchronously.
+It was a good exercise to learn these low level OS primitives

 #include <stdio.h>